Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Numerical Experiments

 \subsection{Phase Transition of Rank and Outlier Sparsity}

-In the previous section, we saw that HoRPCA-C and Tucker-$\LtwoE$ show stronger recovery performance than the competing methods provided that the rank is not too close to the data dimension.
-In particular, compared with HoRPCA-C, Tucker-$\LtwoE$ appears to be able to tolerate a higher rank at a given outlier percentage.
-To further investigate the phase transition behavior of these two methods, we generate tensors with high rank ($R=25,27,\dots,45$ or $R=(25,25,25),(27,27,27),\dots,(45,45,45)$) and vary the percentage of outliers taking $\delta = 0, 0.05, \dots, 0.5$.
+In the previous section, we saw that compared with HoRPCA-C and RGrad, Tucker-$\LtwoE$ appears to be able to tolerate a higher rank at the given outlier percentage.
+Although RGrad handles dense noise better than HoRPCA-C, HoRPCA-C appears to be a slightly stronger baseline when it comes to stability in high-rank scenarios.
+To further investigate the phase transition behavior of HoRPCA-C and Tucker-$\LtwoE$, we generate tensors with high rank ($R=25,27,\dots,45$ or $R=(25,25,25),(27,27,27),\dots,(45,45,45)$) and vary the percentage of outliers taking $\delta = 0, 0.05, \dots, 0.5$.
 Full observations are used and no dense noise is added.
 The specified Tucker-ranks are set to be equal to the true CP or Tucker-ranks.

 \Fig{pt} shows that as the underlying tensor rank increases, the percentage of outliers that can be tolerated decreases for both methods.
 However, at a given rank, Tucker-$\LtwoE$ can often handle a greater level of corruption.
-At rank 25, both methods are able to obtain an accurate reconstruction for any outlier percentage.
-From rank 31 to 41, Tucker-$\LtwoE$ can generally handle 10-15\% more outliers.
-Interestingly, the advantage of Tucker-$\LtwoE$ over HoRPCA-C is notably more significant on data generated by the CP model, especially at rank 43 and 45.
+At rank 25, both methods are able to obtain an accurate reconstruction for any outlier percentage no greater than 0.5.
+From rank 29 to 41, Tucker-$\LtwoE$ can generally handle 10-20\% more outliers.
+At rank 43 or 45, Tucker-$\LtwoE$ can handle 5\% more outliers.
+Interestingly, the advantage of Tucker-$\LtwoE$ over HoRPCA-C is notably more significant on data generated by the CP model, especially at ranks 43 and 45.
 This is potentially because a CP-rank of 45 is a more constrained low-rank structure than a general Tucker-rank of (45,45,45).